 McCarthy & Hamrock, P.C.

 Many questions pass through your head when the handcuffs click shut as you are arrested.
 Should I talk to the police?
 Am I going to jail?
 What happens when my employer finds out?
 What does this mean for my family?
 How do I fight the charges?

 With more than four decades of combined experience representing those accused of criminal charges, the Des Moines criminal defense lawyer at McCarthy & Hamrock, P.C. have the passion and determination to fight your charges.
 We will use the knowledge and the skills we have earned in those decades of practice to zealously represent you, whatever charges you might be facing.
 We are dedicated to guarding the rights of those faced with losing their liberty, and it's a job we take very seriously.
 The passion we have for our job and the experience we have doing it are what makes us such capable advocates.
 Call McCarthy & Hamrock, P.C. today at (515) 279-9700 to schedule a free consultation to discuss your criminal accusations.

 We represent clients throughout the state of Iowa.
-We are based in West Des Moines, and practice frequently in the greater Greater Des Moines and West Des Moines areas of the state including Polk County, Dallas County, Warren County, Madison County and Guthrie County, Iowa.
+We are based in West Des Moines, and practice frequently in the Greater Des Moines and West Des Moines areas of the state including Polk County, Dallas County, Warren County, Madison County and Guthrie County, Iowa.
 We are licensed in the U.S. District Courts in both the Southern District and the Northern District of Iowa, covering the entire Hawkeye State.

-Dedicated Polk County Defense With the Experience It Takes
+Dedicated Polk County Attorneys With the Experience It Takes

 Our lawyers have spent, together, nearly half a century fighting for the rights of those accused of crimes in Des Moines.
 They are licensed in both state courts and federal courts, and have practiced extensively in both.